herkkules/herkkules/README.md

 > - **Common goals** need to be nudged into action and a shared mental model needs to be crafted.

 > - **Development and training** is an important aspect of professional growth.
 A creative sounding board or an ... can prepare talent for tough questions.
-I can introduce specific tools to deal with organisation-specific issues.
+I can introduce tools to deal with organisation-specific issues.

 ---